shekharshekharraj/Tunify-Full-Stack-Music-Streaming-Social-App/README.md

 # Tunify - Full-Stack Music Streaming & Social App

-A feature-rich, full-stack music streaming application inspired by Spotify.
+A feature-rich, full-stack music streaming application inspired by latest Music Leading Platform.
 This project combines a seamless, immersive audio playback experience with a real-time social layer, allowing users to listen to music, see their friends' activity, view synchronized lyrics, and chat one-on-one.
 It also includes a complete administrative backend for managing the music catalog.

 ## Key Features